Top 15 Historical Places to Visit in Italy

 Turin

-One of the great industrial cities of the north, Turin, unlike Milan, is relatively small and compact, its highlights easy to explore on foot.
+Turin is one of the great industrial cities of the north.
+Unlike Milan, it is relatively small and compact.
+Its highlights are easy to explore on foot.

 Sardinia

 This enigmatic Mediterranean island seems worlds apart from Italy, and is itself a land of stark contrasts.
-Best known for its glamorous Costa Smeralda, the jet-set paradise of luxury enclaves set against emerald waters, Sardinia has a lot more to offer the adventurous tourist, or even the sun-loving beach seeker.
+Best known for its glamorous Costa Smeralda, Sardinia is a jet-set paradise of luxury enclaves set against emerald waters.
+However, it has much more to offer the adventurous tourist.
+It is also perfect for the sun-loving beach seeker.